jacksund/simmate/tutorials/02_ Run_a_workflow.md

 > :warning: This section can be extremely difficult for beginners.
 If you can, try to sit down with an experienced user or someone from your IT department as you work through it.
 Don't get discouraged if this section takes your more than an hour -- it's a lot to learn!

-Thus far, you've been running Simmate on your local desktop or laptop, but we saw in the two previous sections, that we actually need VASP (which needs to be on Linux) for Simmate's workflows.
+Thus far, you've been running Simmate on your local desktop or laptop, but we saw in the two previous sections, that we actually need VASP (which needs to be on Linux) for Simmate's workflows to run.
 VASP is a very popular software for running DFT calculations, but our team can't install it for you because VASP is commercially licensed (i.e. you need to [buy it from their team](https://www.vasp.at/), which we are not affiliated with).
 Simmate is working to switch to another DFT software -- specifically one that is free/open-source, that can be preinstalled for you, and that you can use on Windows+Mac+Linux.
 Until Simmate reaches this milestone, you'll have to use VASP.
 We apologize for the inconvenience.

 Once you have a VASP license, the next step is installing it somewhere -- likely a University or Federal supercomputer.
 Many of these supercomputers (aka "high performance computing (HPC) clusters") will have VASP already installed.
-Simply contact your IT team and they can get you started -- simply ask your IT team to install VASP for you (if it's not there already)..
-For example, the University of North Carolina (where Simmate is developed) has the [LongLeaf](https://its.unc.edu/research-computing/longleaf-cluster/) cluster and guides on making an account.
+Contact your IT team and they can get you started.
+For example, the University of North Carolina (where Simmate is developed) has the [LongLeaf](https://its.unc.edu/research-computing/longleaf-cluster/) cluster and has guides on making an account.

 Signing into a remote cluster is typically done through SSH.
-For example, to sign in to the LongLeaf cluster, you would run the following command on your local terminal/command-line:
+For example, to sign in to the LongLeaf cluster, you would run the following command in your local terminal:

 ```
 ssh my_username@longleaf.unc.edu
 ```

-After giving your password, you are now using a terminal on the remote supercomputer!
+After entering your password, you are now using a terminal on the remote supercomputer!
 Try running the command `pwd` ("print working directory") to show that your terminal is indeed running commands on the remote cluster, not your desktop.

 To load VASP, you typically need to run the command `module load vasp` or even `module load vasp/5.4.4` Now try the command `vasp`.
 If everything was installed correctly, you won't get the `vasp: command not found` anymore!
+If that didn't work, check which modules you have available by typing `module avail`.

 If you see `(base)` at the start of your command-line, Anaconda is already installed!
-If not, ask your IT team how they want you install it (typically it's by using [miniconda](https://docs.conda.io/en/latest/miniconda.html) which is just anaconda without the userinterface).
+If not, ask your IT team how they want you install it (typically it's by using [miniconda](https://docs.conda.io/en/latest/miniconda.html) which is just anaconda without the graphical user interface).
 With Anaconda set up, you can create your environment and install Simmate just like we did in tutorial 01:

 ```
 conda create -n my_env -c conda-forge python=3.8 simmate